sara-salah1/Evaluating-Language-Models-for-Harmful-Prompt-Detection/README.md

 - Evaluate the performance of each model based on accuracy and effectiveness in detecting harmful prompts.
 - Compare and contrast the models to identify which performs best in identifying harmful content.

+## Dataset
+**Source:** LLM-EvaluationHub
+**Description:** The dataset contains prompts labeled as harmful or non-harmful.
+It is used to train and evaluate the language models for detecting harmful content